 Employees are not only more productive but also happier when given more flexibility.
 In order to maintain retention in the long term, organizations must supply benefits that really matter for employees' prolonged wellbeing.
 For instance, in a study by LiveCareer, researchers asked employees working remotely what would convince them to return to the office.
 Their responses included: better pay, more paid time off, more flexible schedule, fewer working hours, and the ability to choose their preferred place of work.

-If remote working beyond the pandemic is off the plate for your organization, offer employees the incentives that matter to engage, motivate, and retain them in the long term.
+If remote working beyond the pandemic is off the plate for your organization, among the best HR strategies for Great Resignation is to offer employees the incentives that matter to engage, motivate, and retain them in the long term.